erenyildirimmm/blogapp-backend/readme.md

-# MERN Stack Application Backend
+# MERN Stack Blog App Application Backend

 This is the backend part of a MERN stack application.
 It provides RESTful API endpoints for managing resources and interacting with the MongoDB database.